-Fig. 18: Trigger out at the beginning or end of a Job:
+Figure 18: Trigger out at the beginning or end of a timelapse:

-A and B: Schematic of experimental design for an output trigger send at the beginning of a Job (A) or at the end of a Job (B) to start the action of an external device.

-C: Settings in the Trigger Settings window of LAS AF for the experiment described in A. Selection of the trigger in the field Trigger Out on function Start/End.

-D: Indication of the trigger out (here, OUT 2) at the end of the assigned Job in the time line in LAS AF; Defined trigger as described in B.

-E: Chart after execution of the experiment.
-Blue: Trigger signal, Green: Frame triggers recorded for monitoring the scanning process.
+- (A) and (B) Schematic of experimental design for an output trigger send at the beginning of a job (A) or at the end of a job (B) to start the action of an external device. - Settings in the Trigger Settings window of LAS AF for the experiment described in A; Selection of triggers in the field Trigger OUT on Function Start/End. - Indication of output triggers (here OUT 2) at the end of the assigned job in the time line in LAS AF. - (3) Chart after excution of the timelapse containing 10 frames (Job1) and a second one containing 5 frames (Job 2).
+Blue: Trigger signal from a pulse generator, green: Frame trigger recorded for monitoring the scanning process.

 Note: These outputs are software controlled and are not exactly synchronized.